REGISTRATION, SEASONS AND DIVISIONS

 Team & Player Photos

 Team and individual pictures are typically taken on the same day as the opening ceremonies.
 A schedule is emailed out in advance.
+There are no retakes.

 Yes.
 To help with tracking, please bring a completed photo order form for each player, even if you are not ordering any extra photos.